junghan0611/spacemacs/layers/+completion/helm/README.md

 Install
 =======

-Helm is part of the standard distribution of Spacemacs so you don\'t have to do anything to install it if you chose this distribution.
+Helm is part of the standard distribution of Spacemacs so you don't have to do anything to install it if you chose this distribution.

 If you want/need to explicitly install Helm then add it to your `~/.spacemacs`.
 You will need to add `helm` to the existing